exfriend/laravel-overseer/README.md

 ## Contributing

 This package is work-in-progress.
 Pull requests are welcome.
-The is so much work ahead!
+There is so much work ahead!